coreos/docs/etcd/getting-started-with-etcd.md

 ## Reading and Writing to etcd

 The HTTP-based API is easy to use.
 This guide will show both `etcdctl` and `curl` examples.
-It's important to note the `-L` flag is required for `curl`. etcd transparently redirects writes to the master and this flag allows `curl` to follow the location headers from etcd.
+It's important to note the `-L` flag is required for `curl`. etcd transparently redirects writes to the leader and this flag allows `curl` to follow the location headers from etcd.

 From a CoreOS machine, set a key `message` with value `Hello`: